CAREER: A Foundation Model for Labor Sequence Data: Introduction

-To this end, this paper adapts ideas from modern language modeling to build predictive models from large-scale occupation sequence data.
-We develop CAREER, a model based on the powerful transformer language model \citep{vaswani2017attention}, where rather than model words in a sentence, we model occupations in a worker's career.
-Given a large collection of resumes data, the model learns a low-dimensional representation of the individuals' career histories.
-These representations can be used to predict occupations directly on large resumes datasets, or they can be ``transferred'' to make predictions on smaller and better-curated datasets.
-Using the transformer, CAREER can capture complex sequential dependencies between jobs in a worker's career.

-We fit CAREER to a large dataset of resumes provided by \href{https://www.zippia.com}{Zippia}, a career planning company.
-This dataset contains 24 million individuals, involved in more than a thousand unique occupations.
-The model forms good predictions on heldout data, outperforming standard econometric models such as a simple Markov model and a handcrafted regression.
+In recent years, however, much larger datasets of online resumes have also become available.
+These datasets contain the occupation histories of millions of individuals, potentially revealing complex information and patterns about career trajectories.
+But, while one might hope these datasets can improve our economic analyses, there are fundamental difficulties to using them.
+First, they are passively collected and likely represent a biased sample of the population.
+Second, they are noisy, since the occupation sequences in the data are derived from text analysis of raw resumes.
+Finally, they generally omit important economic variables such as demographics and wage, which are essential for the kinds of quantities that economists would like to estimate.

+To overcome these challenges, we develop CAREER, a machine learning model of occupation trajectories.
+CAREER is a foundation model \citep{bommasani2021opportunities}: it learns an initial representation of job history from large-scale resume data that is then adjusted on downstream survey datasets.
+CAREER is based on the transformer architecture~\citep{vaswani2017attention}, which underpins foundation models in natural language processing \citep{Devlin2019Bert,radford2019language} and other fields, such as music generation \citep{copet2023simple} and coding \citep{li2023starcoder}.
+We will show that CAREER's representations provide effective predictions of occupations on survey datasets used for economic analysis, and can be used as inputs to economic models for other downstream applications.

-We also fine-tune CAREER's learned representations to make predictions on commonly used datasets from economics.
-We study two such datasets, the National Longitudinal Survey of Youth (NLSY) and the Panel Study of Income Dynamics (PSID).
-In contrast to the large-scale resumes data, these datasets are clean, representative, and small, containing 12 thousand and 32 thousand individuals, respectively.
-We find that the fine-tuned representations are useful, outperforming standard econometric models for predicting and forecasting occupations.
+To study this model empirically, we pretrain CAREER on a dataset of 24 million passively-collected resumes provided by \href{https://www.zippia.com}{Zippia}, a career planning company.
+We then fine-tune CAREER's representations of job sequences to make predictions on three widely-used economic datasets: the National Longitudinal Survey of Youth 1979 (NLSY79), another cohort from the same survey (NLSY97), and the Panel Study of Income Dynamics (PSID).
+In contrast to resume data, these well-curated datasets are representative of the larger population.
+It is with these survey datasets that economists make inferences, ensuring their analyses generalize.
+In this study, we find that CAREER outperforms standard econometric models for predicting and forecasting occupations on these survey datasets.

+We further find that CAREER can be used to form good predictions of other downstream variables; incorporating CAREER into a wage model provides better predictions than the econometric models currently in use.
+We release code so that practitioners can train CAREER for their own~problems.\footnote{\url{https://github.com/keyonvafa/career-code}}